-The University is committed to free and open discussion of ideas and opinions.
-As part of its dedication to active citizenship, Tufts encourages students, faculty, and staff to exercise their civic rights to participate as individuals in the political process.
-At the same time, no member of the University community should feel any institutional pressure to support a particular candidate or position.
+Tufts University is committed to free and open discussion of ideas and opinions.
+As part of its dedication to active citizenship, the university encourages students, faculty, and staff to exercise their civic rights to participate as individuals in the political process.
+At the same time, no member of the university community should feel any institutional pressure to support a particular candidate or position.

 Individual Involvement in Campaigns by Faculty and Staff

-If a member of the faculty or staff is running for political office, it is strongly preferred that no campaign activities be conducted on campus, to avoid the appearance of a University endorsement.
+If a member of the faculty or staff is running for political office, no campaign activities should be conducted on campus, in order to avoid the appearance of a university endorsement.

 Use of Facilities and Resources

-• Providing mailing lists, office space, telephones, photocopying, computers or other institutional resources.• Posting a hyperlink on a University-administered website to a candidate or campaign site.
+Posting a hyperlink on a university-administered website to a candidate or campaign site.

 This list is only a sample of the type of uses that are prohibited.
 If you have questions, please contact one of the offices identified below.

-Student Publications.
-Student publications may run editorials expressing the editors’ views on candidates for public office, provided that the publication’s editorial policy is free of editorial control by University administrators or faculty advisors.
-A statement on the editorial page must indicate that the views expressed are those of the student editors and not those of the University.
+Student publications may run editorials expressing the editors’ views on candidates for public office, provided that the publication’s editorial policy is free of editorial control by university administrators or faculty advisors.
+A statement on the editorial page must indicate that the views expressed are those of the student editors and not those of the university.

-Voter Registration.
-Voter registration and “get out the vote” drives by University-sponsored organizations must be done on a non-partisan basis (i.e., they may not focus on a particular party).
+Voter registration and “get out the vote” drives by university-sponsored organizations must be done on a non-partisan basis (i.e., they may not focus on a particular party).